 Abnormal uterine bleeding (AUB) is defined as menstrual bleeding of abnormal quantity, duration, or schedule.
-AUB is a major health problem requiring hospital admission in reproductive-aged women and associated with blood loss, decreased sexual and reproductive health, and increased use of health care.
+AUB is a major health problem requiring hospital admission in reproductive-aged women and is associated with blood loss, decreased sexual and reproductive health, and increased use of health care.
 AUB is a common gynecologic complaint, accounting for one-fourth of gynecologic operations and one-third of outpatient visits to gynecologists.
 Approximately 10% of women experience AUB at least once in their lifetime.
 AUB is also known as heavy menstruation, heavy flow with clots, and prolonged and heavy periods.
 Often associated with uterine pain due to cramps, AUB can lead to anemia and decreased quality of life.
 Adenomyosis, endometriosis, and fibroids along with uterine polyps are the most common causes of AUB.

 The International Federation of Gynecology and Obstetrics (FIGO) introduced a revised classification system for AUB to avoid poorly defined or confusing terms used previously (eg, menorrhagia, menometrorrhagia, oligomenorrhea).
 The terms “menorrhagia” and “dysfunctional uterine bleeding” were discontinued and replaced with the terms “heavy menstrual bleeding” and “endometrial dysfunction”, “coagulopathy” or “ovulatory dysfunction”.

 The classification system is referred to as PALM-COEIN (polyp, adenomyosis, leiomyoma, malignancy and hyperplasia, coagulopathy, ovulatory dysfunction, endometrial, iatrogenic, and not yet classified) (Table 1).